end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Piezoelectric Buzzer - Audible Alarm Sound Buzzers

-The second device is a 95 decibel (dB)&nbsp;[piezoelectric speaker](http://en.wikipedia.org/wiki/Piezoelectric_speaker).
+The second device is a 95 decibel (dB) [piezoelectric speaker](http://en.wikipedia.org/wiki/Piezoelectric_speaker).
 This allows the quadcopter to be easily found in case of a crash or an emergency landing.
-For example, if one enter [Failsafe mode](http://wiki.dji.com/en/index.php/Naza-M_Enhanced_Failsafe), the quadcopter can land immediately (or [Return To Home](http://wiki.dji.com/en/index.php/Inspire_1_Pro-Return_to_Home_(RTH))&nbsp;but that is out of scope) and there is a good chance that it will be far from your takeoff location.
+For example, if one enter [Failsafe mode](http://wiki.dji.com/en/index.php/Naza-M_Enhanced_Failsafe), the quadcopter can land immediately (or [Return To Home](http://wiki.dji.com/en/index.php/Inspire_1_Pro-Return_to_Home_(RTH)) but that is out of scope) and there is a good chance that it will be far from your takeoff location.
 Tracking a beep-beep-beep sound is much more easier than estimating the landing location 1 km away.

 There are already tons of existing options for a search alarm buzzer on the market, each with their own pros and cons.
 [Some buzzer](http://www.hobbyking.com/hobbyking/store/__14521__HobbyKing_174_Discovery_Buzzer.html) must be connected to a dedicated channel and make sound when flipping a switch on your controller.
 [Others](http://www.hobbyking.com/hobbyking/store/__13064__Signal_loss_Alarm_Lost_Plane_Finder.html) must be connected in series with the throttle channel and rings if the throttle signal has not changed for more than 60 seconds.